ece362-purdue/f2022-public-labs/lab-00/lab_00.md

 ![Library](./img/img14.PNG)

 After this, it should find your SPL.
 If it doesn't, refer to section 3 of this manual to make sure that you did it correctly.
 If it's still not working, call a TA over.
 Click "Finish," and the wizard will go about automatically creating your project.

+> **Note**
+> If pre-caching the library doesn't work, don't panic.
+Try the download button again, ensure that there's no change in the filenames for the ZIP file or the extracted folder, and that you made sure to place them in the right folder.

 # Step 6: Edit, Build, and Debug a Project
 Inside of your project, there will be a few top level directories.
 Here's what they contain: